4 Ways to Unlock Your Character’s Unique Voice

 The key is to use them sparingly.
 Any quirks, accents, slang, or dialects should highlight an important aspect of your character’s background or personality.

-For example, maybe your protagonist has a heavy lisp that makes them anxious around other people.
+Maybe your protagonist has a heavy lisp that makes them anxious around other people.
 This stops them from speaking up for themselves and generally contributes to a strong sense of social anxiety.
 This is great, because it goes beyond just a dialog quirk and instead teaches us something about your character’s life and mindset.

 Ultimately, while I recommend using quirks sparingly, that doesn’t mean they’re completely useless.
 Just make sure you always tie them back to an important aspect of your character’s personality—and also that your dialog remains readable, too.